prioritizr/prioritizr/docs/reference/approaches.md

  add_ref_point_approach(verbose = FALSE)

 # create multi-problem with weighted sum approach,
+# with weights to emphasize the keystone objective more than the
+# iconic objective
 mp3 <-
   mp %>%
   add_wtd_sum_approach(weights = c(0.9, 0.1), verbose = FALSE)